-5.1 The River Ouse has likely been forded at Cliffe since the Roman period, with Cliffe Bridge built by 1159.

-The Church of St Thomas à Becket was built in the late 12th century by the Archbishop of Canterbury.

-Cliffe High Street was developed as a medieval linear settlement, continuing the line of Lewes High Street, with Malling and South Streets developed to the east from the 16th century.

-Markets were held on Cliffe High Street in the medieval period, with the earliest charter for the market dating to 1331.
-Sewers were dug across the area to drain it of water, as the area formed

-Cliffe had an important role in early modern and 19th century trade along the River Ouse, with two cuttings providing moorings for boats in Cliffe.
-A number of wharves and industrial buildings were built on the river's east bank, including the now demolished Morris and Etna foundries and surviving Harvey's Brewery.

-An Act was passed in Parliament in 1828, which empowered the 'Cliffe Commissioners' to pave, clean and light the streets within the settlement.
+- 5.1 The River Ouse has likely been forded at Cliffe since the Roman period, with Cliffe Bridge built by 1159. - 5.2 The Church of St Thomas à Becket was built in the late 12th century by the Archbishop of Canterbury. - 5.3 Cliffe High Street was developed as a medieval linear settlement, continuing the line of Lewes High Street, with Malling and South Streets developed to the east from the 16th century. - 5.4 Markets were held on Cliffe High Street in the medieval period, with the earliest charter for the market dating to 1331.
+Sewers were dug across the area to drain it of water, as the area formed part of the Ouse's natural floodplain. - 5.5 Cliffe had an important role in early modern and 19th century trade along the River Ouse, with two cuttings providing moorings for boats in Cliffe.
+A number of wharves and industrial buildings were built on the river's east bank, including the now demolished Morris and Etna foundries and surviving Harvey's Brewery. - 5.6 An Act was passed in Parliament in 1828, which empowered the 'Cliffe Commissioners' to pave, clean and light the streets within the settlement.
 The following year Cliffe High Street was widened and paved.
-This involved the demolition of the frontages of buildings to the south of the street and their reconstruction, set

-The industrial sites along the river have been gradually redeveloped, with the site of the Morris Foundry redeveloped as the terraced Morris Road in the late 19th century.
-This process has continued into the 21st century with the Chandler's Wharf

-The Phoenix Causeway to the north of the character area was opened in the 1960s, diverting traffic from Cliffe High Street, which

-Cliffe was badly flooded in 2000, with new flood defences erected in
+This involved the demolition of the frontages of buildings to the south of the street and their reconstruction, set back from their original position. - 5.7 The industrial sites along the river have been gradually redeveloped, with the site of the Morris Foundry redeveloped as the terraced Morris Road in the late 19th century.
+This process has continued into the 21st century with the Chandler's Wharf development. - 5.8 The Phoenix Causeway to the north of the character area was opened in the 1960s, diverting traffic from Cliffe High Street, which was partially pedestrianised in 2010. - 5.9 Cliffe was badly flooded in 2000, with new flood defences erected in 2009.

-05 Character Areas: 01 - Cliffe

-- 5.10 Cliffe High Street is a thriving commercial street, lined by an eclectic and engaging collection of historic buildings. - 5.11 The area has a strong sense of connection to the neighbouring South Downs and the chalk cliff. - Striking views along and across the Ouse bring particular interest to the area.
-5.12 - The historic Harvey's Brewery enjoys prominence on the riverside and remains in use.
-5.13 - 5.14 The area features places of worship such as the church of St Thomas à Becket and Jireh Chapel. - 5.15 Varied, historic terraced housing colours the streetscene.
+- 5.10 Cliffe High Street is a thriving commercial street, lined by an eclectic and engaging collection of historic buildings. - 5.11 The area has a strong sense of connection to the neighbouring South Downs and the chalk cliff. - 5.12 Striking views along and across the Ouse bring particular interest to the area. - 5.13 The historic Harvey's Brewery enjoys prominence on the riverside and remains in use. - 5.14 The area features places of worship such as the church of St Thomas à Becket and Jireh Chapel. - 5.15 Varied, historic terraced housing colours the streetscene.